ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

     test:assertEquals(addValues(11, 6), 5, msg = "function mocking failed");
 }

-// Mock function to be used in place of the `intAdd` function public function mockIntAdd(int a, int b) returns int {
+// The mock function to be used in place of the `intAdd` function public function mockIntAdd(int a, int b) returns int {
     return (a - b);
 }